loader

 • Harvard Law School (LLM)

-Kartikey Mahajan is a Partner in the Dispute Resolution practice group in the Singapore office.
 Kartikey is qualified to practice law in India, England & Wales (where he has rights of audience for all courts) and the State of New York.
-He is also registered to appear before the DIFC Courts and the Singapore International Commercial Court (as a Registered Foreign Lawyer).
+He is also registered to appear before the DIFC Courts, ADGM Courts and the Singapore International Commercial Court (as a Registered Foreign Lawyer).

 Prior to joining the Firm, Kartikey has worked with Magic Circle and White Shoe American law firms in London and Singapore.
 His practice focuses on international arbitration (both commercial and investment treaty), commercial litigation, white-collar crime defense, investigation, fraud, enforcement and global asset recovery issues.

-He appears as lead advocate in his arbitrations, and as well as a co-counsel and expert on Indian law.
-He has also sat as arbitrator in a variety of matters under different governing laws (both as a sole and wing arbitrator) with seats in London, Singapore, DIFC and India.
-He has also represented commercial litigation with a cross-border element in various jurisdictions like India, London, New York, DIFC, Singapore, Hong-Kong, Cyprus, and Iraq.
-He also advises on global enforcement matters with a particular emphasis on enforcement before India, English, DIFC and Singapore courts.
+He has also represented clients in commercial litigation with a cross-border element in various jurisdictions like India, London, New York, DIFC, Singapore, Hong Kong, Cyprus, and Iraq.
+He also advises on global enforcement matters with a particular emphasis on enforcement before India, English, the DIFC and Singapore courts.

-Kartikey publishes and speaks regularly on international arbitration, white collar crime, corporate governing and financial regulation.
+Kartikey publishes and speaks regularly on international arbitration, white collar crime, corporate governance, and financial regulation.
 Kartikey is a co-editor (along with Gaurav Pachnanda SC and Tenant, Fountain Court Chambers) of Thomson Reuters book on “Principles of Damages, Expert Evidence and Valuation in Commercial Disputes in India” which was published in December 2023.
 His experience spans private equity, oil and gas, renewable energy, infrastructure and construction, telecom and media industries.

 Professional Affiliations

-• Solicitor Advocate (with Higher Rights of Audience), State of New York
+• Solicitor Advocate (with Higher Rights of Audience)

 • Bar Council of Delhi

-• Registered Foreign Lawyer, Singapore International Commercial Court Registered under Part II of DIFC Court’s Register of Practitioners
+• Registered under Part II of DIFC Court’s Register of Practitioners

 • SIAC Reserve Panel of Arbitrators